vojtechkral/bard/doc/book/bard.toml.md

 ### `[book]`

-The `book` table describes basic metadata about your songbook, it is used by the rendering templates.
+The `book` table describes basic metadata about your songbook; it is used by the rendering templates.

 ```toml
 title = "Bard Songbook"